 The Pike is a medieval weapon grouped with Spears, Pole-arm & Pole-axe weapons.
-A Pike weapon consists of a sharp spike that is attached to a very long wooden poll that is anything from 16 to 20 feet long and usually made of Ash wood.
-The spear is very similar to the pike weapon but is shorter in length and has a different head; the Pike is a two handed weapon, rather than one handed weapon.
-Pikes were also known as long spears used for thrusting actions in medieval times; medieval infantry mainly used them.
-In England soldiers that used Pike, pole-arm weapons were called pikemen.
+A Pike weapon consists of a sharp spike that is attached to a very long wooden pole that is anything from 16 to 20 feet long and usually made of Ashwood.
+The spear is very similar to the pike weapon but is shorter in length and has a different head.

-Pikemen wore armoured protection that consisted of a corselet, breast and back plates which connected to thigh guards called tassels and they also wore an armoured helmet.
+Pikemen wore armored protection that consisted of a corselet, breast, and backplates which connected to thigh guards called tassels and they also wore an armored helmet.

-Soldiers that used pike weapons needed to be very strong and soldiers with stocky builds usually made the best pikemen, they would usually pray first thing in the morning followed by stamina and strength training drills practising various pike formations, they repeated the drills and even practised their blood thirsty battle screams.
+Soldiers that used pike weapons needed to be very strong and soldiers with stocky builds usually made the best pikemen, they would usually pray first thing in the morning followed by stamina and strength training drills practicing various pike formations, they repeated the drills and even practiced their bloodthirsty battle screams.

 Pike weapons were used effectively in many famous medieval battles such as the battle of Bannockburn in 1314 and throughout the Scottish wars of independence.
 The Flemings who were Germanic people used pike weapons in the battle of the Golden Spurs to great effect.

-However as medieval warfare tactical awareness developed opposing armies found ways to defeat the pikemen as by using archers especially crossbowmen to bring down the pike men from the sides and flanks, they would then attack the remaining pike men ranks with their own men at arms.
+However as medieval warfare tactical awareness developed opposing armies found ways to defeat the pikemen by using archers, especially crossbowmen to bring down the pikemen from the sides and flanks, they would then attack the remaining pikemen ranks with their own men at arms.

-However these tightly packed Pike formations also created their own problems, they left soldiers vulnerable to attack from Crossbow man and longbow men, any archers could have a field day bringing down soldiers within a pike formation.
-Pike men started to wear better Armour to try and nullify these kinds of attack, but this was still not really effective.
+However these tightly packed Pike formations also created their own problems, they left soldiers vulnerable to attack from crossbowmen and longbowmen, any archers could have a field day bringing down soldiers within a pike formation.
+Pikemen started to wear better Armour to try and nullify these kinds of attacks, but this was still not really effective.
 The pikemen could then be finished off by knights and foot soldiers.

-Taking a defensive position using pike weapons in the pike formation left armies more vulnerable as they had to wait for the enemies armies to attack, also armies became wise to the Pike formations and realised that they could take out this static army using Crossbow and longbow men, however Medieval soldiers began to adopt aggressive attacking pike formations to counter these new tactics.
+Taking a defensive position using pike weapons in the pike formation left armies more vulnerable as they had to wait for the enemy’s armies to attack, also armies became wise to the Pike formations and realized that they could take out this static army using Crossbow and longbowmen, however, Medieval soldiers began to adopt aggressive attacking pike formations to counter these new tactics.

 Using these aggressive Pike weapon formations the Scots were able to overrun a better equipped English army in the battle of Stirling in 1297.
 Bernese pikemen were also able to overcome the infantry of the Habsburg/Burgundian army in the battle of Laupen in 1339 using attacking pike formations.